International Project Grants

 - International Project Grants are not available for the development of written work for academic credit or for research that will be used for a degree thesis or dissertation.

 - Members of the AAUW Board of Directors, committees, panels, task forces and staff, including current interns, are not eligible to apply for AAUW’s fellowships and grants.
 A person holding a current award is eligible for election or appointment to boards, committees, panels, and task forces.

 The International Project Grants Panel meets once a year to review applications for funding.
 Awards are based on the selection criteria outlined here.
 The panel’s recommendations are subject to final approval by the AAUW Board of Directors.
 Grants are awarded on a competitive basis according to funds available in a given fiscal year.
 To ensure a fair and objective review process, AAUW does not comment on the deliberations of the awards panels.
-Thus, AAUW is unable to provide written or oral evaluations of applications.
+Thus, AAUW is unable to provide evaluations of applications.
 No provisions exist for reconsideration of grant proposals after the board has acted on the panel’s recommendations.
 Applications and supporting documents become the sole property of AAUW and will neither be returned nor held for another year.

 The following criteria apply to the selection of International Project Grants:

 - Relevance of the proposed project to the mission of AAUW.

 - Applicant shows commitment to the social advancement and economic empowerment of women and girls in her home country as demonstrated by her previous work and her proposed project.